-Once completed, a printed original has to be signed by the authorised legal representative of the Partner/Associated Partner and sent to the Co-ordinator.
+Once completed, a printed original has to be signed by the authorised legal representative of the Partner/Associated Partner/co-financing third party and sent to the Co-ordinator.
 The Co-ordinator should attach a scanned version of the signed original declarations to the Grant Application Form.

-Each Partner organisation mentioned in the application should fill in a separate Partner Declaration Form.
-A Partner Declaration Form from each Partner has to be attached to the Grant Application Form.
+Each Partner organisation mentioned in the application should fill in a separate Partner Declaration Form, which should be attached to the Grant Application Form.